AnnaCristyna/Dictionary-Interacting/README.md

 GitHub Pages: https://annacristyna.github.io/Dictionary-Interacting/

-The concept of this application is show a the university of which word searched.
+The concept of this application is to show the universe in which the searched word is

 Subtitle:
 Wich circles represent a word